San Michele Abbey, Monticchio

 The Abbey of San Michele is a Benedictine Abbey located at the foot of Monte Vulture, on the eastern flank of the Lago di Monticchio Piccolo in Monticchio in the region of Basilicata, Italy.

 History

+The abbey was founded in the 10th century at the site of grottoes carved into a rock cliff.
+There is evidence of worship at the site from the 3rd to 4th century of the modern era.